UCISIAM/UCISIAM.github.io/events.md

 # Upcoming Events
 ---

-## Winter Social Event on March 1st, 5-6pm
+## Winter Social Event on March 1st, 5-6pm, @NS2 1201

-We are planning a social event this quarter on March 1st, 5-6pm.
+UCI’s SIAM Chapter and the Math and MCSB Decade reps are planning an outdoor social this quarter on 3/1, 5-6pm.
 We want to bring together Math, MCSB, and other students together to connect on shared interests across our various departments!
-Show up, if you are interested in some free food and connecting with us.
-Please fill out this [interest form](https://docs.google.com/forms/d/e/1FAIpQLSce8sHVn6LCqReWxtQkK_0Th-442_ufrFkRdQF4hY53iglh1A/viewform?usp=sf_link) so we can be sure to have enough food and space for everyone!
+Show up, if you are interested in some free food, connecting with other Math or MCSB-affiliated graduate students, or learning about SIAM or DECADE.
+Fill out this [interest form](https://docs.google.com/forms/d/e/1FAIpQLSce8sHVn6LCqReWxtQkK_0Th-442_ufrFkRdQF4hY53iglh1A/viewform?usp=sf_link) so we can be sure to have enough food and space for everyone.
+Please get back to us by February 16th so we have enough time to apply for funding for food from AGS!

 ---
 # Past Events